williamscyber/Wireguard-VPN-Server/README.md

 PersistentKeepalive = 25
 ```

-Then, back on your server, restart Wireguard for the changes to apply:
+Then, back on your server, restart WireGuard for the changes to apply:
 ```
 sudo systemctl restart wg-quick@wg0
 ```

-And start the Wireguard service on the client and try to connect to the VPN server:
+And start the WireGuard service on the client and try to connect to the VPN server:
 ```
 sudo wg-quick up wg0
 ```